Skip to main content

 Max Percent

-Enter the maximum percentage of the employee’s income that will be deducted.
+Maximum percentage of the employee’s income that will be deducted.

 External ID

-The unique identifier of the garnishment order, listed as the case number on the order.
+Unique identifier of the garnishment order, listed as the case number on the order.

 Issue Date

-The date the collections agency issued the order
+Date the collections agency issued the order.

 Amount

-Per pay period amount to deduct
+Per pay period amount to deduct.

 Description

-Enter a description for the deduction.
+Description of the deduction.
 This is optional but can be helpful for record-keeping.

 Agency